rmcclosk/thesis/reading/notes.md

 * I'm using this as a reference for what allopatric speciation is, and the fact that it's common.
 See chapter 3, particularly page 84.

+**[@fitzpatrick2008if]**

+* Speciation processes are a continuum from completely allopatric to completely sympatric.
+* Points out the implausability of completely sympatric speciation, which requires complete panmixia.
+Unstructured host populations are similarly unlikely.

 **[@haeckel1866generelle]**

 * The first instance of the word "phylogeny".